Virginia Beach's Town Center, a burgeoning mixed-use urban center and a portion of the Pembroke Strategic Growth Area

 The initial design work revealed difficulties implementing the project as proposed, so City staff worked with VDOT to change the scope of the project.
 The new scope runs from the west end of the Midtown Apartments trail to a connection with Bonney Road.

 With the difficulties resolved, the current project is moving forward and design is complete.
 Acquisition of small portions of right-of-way for the project will begin shortly.
-Construction could begin in early 2065 and is expected to last about one year.
+Construction could begin in mid-2016 and is expected to last about one year.

 Phase 3 - Future